denimad/solar_times_visualization/readme.txt

-Visalization project to display sunrise and sunset times throughout 1 year around the world.
+Visualization project to display sunrise and sunset times throughout 1 year around the world.